A vital change leadership programme

 Who is the programme for:

-This programme is aimed at senior/experienced leaders of large/mid-scale cultural organisations, who are seeking to steer their organisations and teams against the backdrop of constant change.
+Leading Systemic Change is for senior/experienced leaders of large/mid-scale cultural organisations, who are seeking to steer change within their organisations and teams against the backdrop of constant change and sectoral uncertainty.

 Senior leaders face the imperative of envisioning an inspiring future, building effective teams, creating positive working cultures and navigating credible ways forward – amidst critical uncertainties and ever narrowing options.
 This programme will enable leaders to build their capacity to face into adaptive challenges and offer key learning, tools and perspectives to reduce the overwhelm of the current environment.

-Participants will be required to bring a live change challenge they are engaged with/about to start, for applying the programme concepts.
-We particularly encourage organisational pairs who can work together to attend Leading Systemic Change.
+We particularly encourage leaders in pairings from organisations, who can work together to attend Leading Systemic Change and on the application of learning from the programme.
 This builds in-house partners to accelerate and embed the learning throughout and beyond the programme.

-Leading Systemic Change is led by highly respected and experienced leaders Vyla L. Rollins, Strategic Organisational Effectiveness Practitioner and Executive Coach; and Tim Stanyon, Executive Coach, Consultant and Facilitator.
+Leading Systemic Change is led by highly respected and experienced leaders Vyla L. Rollins, Strategic Organisational Effectiveness Practitioner and Executive Coach; and Katherine Long, consultant.

 What will I take away?